Why does the Society produce guidelines?

 How does the Society complete guidelines?

 Between 2017 and 2020, the Society created three positions to support the working parties in development of guidelines and guidance, and perform evidence synthesis.
-We have now moved to a more collaborative model of working, where our guidelines team of methodological experts (Dr Aggie Bak, Dr Moira Mugglestone and Dr Gemma Marsden) work closely with each multi-disciplinary working party to assess the evidence and prepare recommendations for clinical practice.
+We have now moved to a more collaborative model of working, where our guidelines team of methodological experts (Dr Aggie Bak and Dr Moira Mugglestone) work closely with each multi-disciplinary working party to assess the evidence and prepare recommendations for clinical practice.

 How is the decision to develop a guideline or guidance made?